nareddyt/cs3600-pycharm-debugging/README.md

 #### Resume program execution

 After pausing the program at a breakpoint, you can have it continue like normal until it reaches another breakpoint.
-This breakpoint could be the same one being called in a loop, or a completely different one!
+This breakpoint could be the same one being called in a loop, or a completely different one.

 #### Step over